andcadev/DesignPatterns_CSharp/README.md

 # DesignPatterns_C#
-Sample code of design patterns realized in LabVIEW
+Sample code of design patterns realized in C#